technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventionsInfo.md

-# Coding Conventions Examples
+# Coding Conventions Details

-Explanations and examples are given for some points mentioned in the [coding conventions](./codingConventions.md) below.
+Explanations, details and examples are given for some rules from the [coding conventions](./codingConventions.md).

 ---